Mohammed-Fadul/Borehole-Dilution/README.md

 ## Code

-### Set the Frame
+### Scripts

-The object-oriented code will use custom classes that are called within a `main.py` script which calculated the darcy´s velocity average.
+The object-oriented codes use custom classes that are called within a `main.py` script which calculates the Darcy´s velocity average.
 The code is based on custom classes and functions that are defined as the following:

 * `checker.py` that contains logging functions.